 Once you reach the end of your hike, take a small cable car and navigate multiple steps to access the ice cave.
 A pretty unique experience.

-39- Ride in a Helicopter and Witness the Famous Napali Coast in Kauai
+39- Ride in a Helicopter Along the Napali Coast

 Napali Coast in Kauai

 Kauai’s Napali coast is pure rugged beauty.
 The coastline runs 17 miles and has razor-sharp cathedral cliffs, lush green valleys, hidden sea caves, and spellbinding waterfalls that spill into the ocean.

 You can visit by sea or air.
 We have done both, but our favorite was witnessing its natural beauty by helicopter.
 It is breathtaking.
 I highly recommend Blue Hawaiian Helicopters for your flight.

 We did this couples bucket list experience for our honeymoon.

 40- Drink a Huge Glass of Beer at Oktoberfest